 - Back at the hotel, the blissful spa is just the ticket for easing tired muscles.
 A range of treatments and massages is on offer, some using oils flavoured with herbs of Serra da Estrela (juniper, rosemary), and others using the lovely Terraké range

 Activities on site or nearby include:

 Chic, remote mountain hideaways usually sound more Bond-villain than family fun, but PD is an exception.
 The atmosphere is very child-friendly, with a special kids' menu, baby equipment and free food for under 4s (which impressed us a lot).
 Feedback from families who have booked through us suggests that it's a great place for teenagers too; outdoorsy kids will enjoy the varied terrain for hide and seek and other fresh air games.
 Take Joao up on the offer to tailormake a hike for your family, with the option of a jeep pick-up if it's too far for little legs.

-The Cork rooms can accommodate an extra bed, and can interconnect.
-The Mansard Superior room also has space for a rollaway bed, and all rooms can fit a baby cot.
-If you're travelling with 2 or more children, book the Suite, which sleeps 2 adults and 3 children (or 2 adults, 2 children and a baby cot).
-There's a small extra cost for the extra beds for children – cheaper for 4-10 year olds than for those 11-15.
+The Double Rooms with Mountain View can accommodate an extra bed, and can interconnect.
+The Superior Double Room also has space for a rollaway bed, and all rooms can fit a baby cot.
+If you're travelling with 2 or more children, book the Junior Suite (which sleeps 4) or the Suite, which sleeps 2 adults and 3 children (or 2 adults, 2 children and a baby cot).
+There's a small extra cost for the extra beds for children – cheaper for 4-10 year olds than for those 11-17.
 See Rates).

 Remember baby and child equipment may be limited or need pre-booking